 \textbf{LLM results.} Since the additive scaling law gave us the lowest MREs, we use it to estimate the optimal data mixture that minimizes the average loss over the $k=7$ training domains, which we denote $h^*_{avg}$ We then train a 7B model with 150B tokens with that optimal data mixture.

 For all the runs, we also monitor the loss on the OpenHermes dataset, which is a small high-quality dataset used for model alignment.
 We fit the scaling laws for that domain as well, even though this domain is \emph{not} part of the pre-training domains.
 The rationale is that we want to estimate weights that lead to the best performance on this high quality dataset, which should be a proxy of performance on downstream tasks.
 We then find the optimal domain weights for that scaling law, which we denote $h^*_{OH}$, and train another 7B model with 150B tokens.
-As baselines, we train two more 7B models with as many tokens, one with the standard distribution of slimpajama, where domain weights are proportional to the number of tokens in each domain, and one with a uniform domain weights.
-Since we want the best models possible, we use a cosine learning rate schedule.
-We report the average loss on the training domains, and on the OpenHermes dataset in \Cref{fig:llm_losses}.
-We also evaluate them on several downstream tasks and report the results in \Cref{tab:7b_eval}.
-The model trained with weights $h^*_{OH}$ is overall better than the other models.
+As baselines, we train two more 7B models with that many tokens, one with the standard distribution of slimpajama, proportional to the number of tokens in each domain, and one with a uniform distribution over domains.

+Since we want the best models possible, we use a cosine learning rate schedule, which makes the scaling law extrapolation impossible to conduct.
+We report the average loss of these models on the training domains, on the OpenHermes dataset in \Cref{fig:llm_losses}.
+We also evaluate them on many downstream tasks and report the results in \Cref{tab:7b_eval}.
+The model trained with weights $h^*_{OH}$ is overal better than the other models in terms of evaluations.
 We believe that the pipeline demonstrated in this paper --- estimate the scaling law for the loss on a high quality domain with small scale runs, find the minimizer, train a large scale model with it --- is a promising avenue to get better models.

 \textbf{NMM results.} We fit both the additive and joint scaling laws on three multimodal data domains, using only small models.
 For the joint scaling laws, we predict the best training mixture $h^*$ that minimizes the average of the domain losses for each model size while fixing the number of tokens at 100B for practicality.
 We then train models with these optimized mixtures. \cref{fig:teaser} compares the performance of these best mixtures against uniform mixtures, those used in prior works \citep{shukor2025scaling,mckinzie2024mm1}, and randomly sampled mixtures that cover an important area of mixture grid.
 Models trained with our estimated mixtures consistently outperform alternatives.
 Notably, both additive and joint laws perform similarly well, making additive laws a strong and more practical baseline, since it takes the same optimal mixture for all runs.
 Remarkably, the optimized mixtures generalize effectively to larger model sizes, which validates the possibility of choosing the optimal mixture based on small-scale experiments, and then extrapolating to larger scales.